ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 JUMP SQUAT (ALL LEVELS)

 Exercise notes: Your legs are probably pretty fried by this point of your home workout, but try to maintain the jump squat for one minute, rest/pausing if you have to.
-This is one of the toughest leg exercises to end the circuit with!
+This is one of the toughest leg exercises to end the circuit with.
+It will definitely get your heart rate up!

 UPPER BODY UPPER PUSH